kumar1983/html5videoplayer/wphtml5player/readme.txt

 Note: As of 0.9.3, SWFObject is disabled by default as it was found to cause issues with some setup, some setup use older versions of SWFObject then others.

-= Why Firefox won't fallback to Flowplayer(or Flash) when non-supported format is detected? = This is a problem with Firefox itself, to work round this problem include theora and vorbis format within video and audio tag. e.g.
+= Why Firefox or Safari won't fallback to Flowplayer(or Flash) when non-supported format is detected? = This bahaviour is part of the HTML5 specification itself, to work round this include theora and vorbis format (for Firefox) or h.264 and aac (for Safari) within video and audio tag. e.g.

 `[video:file.mp4|file.ogv]